vk-cs/docs-public/docs/en/kubernetes/k8s/quick-start/quick-start.md

 ## 2. Get access to cluster monitoring tools

 An add-on with [monitoring tools](../monitoring) was installed in the cluster based on Prometheus and Grafana have been enabled.
-Also [Kubernetes Dashboard](../connect/k8s-dashboard) is available for all Cloud Containers clusters, which allows you to not only manage the cluster, but also monitor it.

-{tabs}

-{tab(Prometheus + Grafana)}

 1. In a separate terminal session, run the command: